A bride was usually chosen by the bridegroom's father.

 A ketubah is a marriage contract that explains the basic material, conjugal, and moral responsibilities of the husband to his wife.
 It is signed by the groom, as well as two witnesses, and given to the bride during the wedding ceremony.

-Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel and with the house of Judah - not according to the covenant that I made with their fathers in the day that I took them by the hand to lead them out of the land of Egypt, My covenant which they broke, though I was a husband to them, says the Lord.
-But this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people.
-No more shall every man teach his neighbor, and every man his brother, saying, 'Know the Lord,' for they all shall know Me, from the least of them to the greatest of them, says the Lord.
-For I will forgive their iniquity, and their sin I will remember no more.
+Behold, the days are coming, said YHWH, that I will make a new covenant with the house of Israel, and with the house of Judah; not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they broke, although I was a husband to them, said YHWH.
+But this shall be the covenant that I will make with the house of Israel; after those days, said YHWH, I will put my law in their inward parts, and write it in their hearts, and will be their God, and they shall be my people.

 Jeremiah 31:31-34